Charles Francis Barker (1858-1909)

 In 1897 Harry Freedman played Barker while the latter operated an automaton.
 The result was 1 win each and 2 draws.

 In 1900 he played Richard Jordan for the Championship of the World but the contest ended in a drawn score of 2 wins each and 36 draws which was held at Boston.

-In 1905 Barker was called up to play in the first International match America against the United Kingdom.
+In 1905 Barker was called up to play in the First International match America against the United Kingdom.
 He scored the second-best individual score for the American team with 5 wins to 3 losses and 32 draws.

 In 1907 he managed to cement his title as the Champion of America by winning the first American Tournament.
 He won the final round against Heffner who had the highest score for the US team in the 1905 tournament.
-When they squared off in the final the score was 1 win and 3 draws in favour of Barker.
+When they squared off in the final the score was 1 win and 3 draws in favor of Barker.

 In 1908 he defended his American Match Championship against James A. Drouillard 10 wins to 2 losses with 31 draws at Kansas City, KS.